Cutthroat Kitchen: Format

-In each of the first two rounds, Brown follows the shopping time by auctioning off a series of items that the chefs can use to sabotage one another.
+In each of the first two rounds, Brown follows the shopping time by auctioning off a series of items that the chefs can use to sabotage one another or, on occasion, give themselves an advantage.
 Sabotage types include equipment/ingredient changes, restrictions on movement freedom, and loss of cooking time.
 Sabotages are often loosely themed around the assigned dish, such as being required to follow a maze of velvet ropes in order to move between prep and cook stations while making red velvet cake.
 The highest bidder pays for the item out of their remaining funds, and if necessary, decides which opponent(s) will face the sabotage.
 The auctions are followed by the chefs preparing and plating their dishes within a set length of time, most commonly 30 minutes.
 Brown occasionally offers additional auctions during the cooking time.
 In the final round, the two remaining chefs begin cooking immediately after shopping for their ingredients, and the auctions take place while they are working.
 As each round progresses, Brown offers comments (delivered as a piece to camera) on the chefs' cooking methods and strategies to compensate for the sabotages.
+On occasion, Brown holds an auction before the chefs enter the pantry, offering a sabotage that can be used to hinder a chef's ability to move or carry ingredients.

 Once the cooking time has expired, all visible indication of the sabotages is removed from the set and a judge is brought into the kitchen to evaluate the dishes.
 In order to ensure an unbiased opinion, the judge is sequestered in an isolation room during each round and is not told about any of the sabotages that were in effect.
 Each dish is judged solely on three criteria: taste, presentation, and representation of the original dish assigned.
 The chefs are given a chance to describe and explain their dish and choices.
 They may not complain in general or disclose any sabotages they faced, but they may try to explain (truthfully or otherwise) the cooking choices they made or were forced to make.